United States 250th Anniversary

 250th Anniversary Resources

 On December 31, 2019, the U.S. Semiquincentennial Commission delivered a report to the President outlining their recommendations for the “America 250” commemoration.
-View the report here.
+View the full report here.
+You can read a summary of the report here.

 The reports below detail the status of planning across the country.
 AASLH gathers the information each Spring and publishes the report each Summer.